-The next day after his arrival, on Thursday 23 September at around 1 pm he crawled under a truck that went on a ferry.
+On Thursday 23 September at around 1 pm he crawled under a truck that went on a ferry.
 Shortly after, at around 4 pm, the ferry set sail and arrived in Italy 23 hours later.
 The respondent says that he does not know which city he arrived in.
-From the data he provided, when compared to the arrivals and departures in and from Patras, it is very likely that it was the port in Ancona where he arrived.
+From the data he provided, when compared to the arrivals and departures in and from Patras, it is very likely that he arrived in the port of Ancona.

-When the trucks were leaving the ferry in a straight line, the boy remembers feeling braking and a bang.
+As the trucks were leaving the ferry, the boy remembers feeling braking and a bang.
 He heard the shouts of the lorry drivers arguing and, shortly afterward, the police arrived, inspected the lorry and subsequently also discovered him.
 There were four policemen, who shouted at him, forcibly dragged him out of the truck, and slapped him in the face and on his head.
 They spoke no English, only Italian.
 They took his belongings and took him by car to a police station about 10 minutes away from the port, according to the respondent’s memory.